-Burnett was born Frances Eliza Hodgson in Manchester, England, moved to the United States, and settled in Knoxville, Tennessee, in 1865.
+Burnett was born Frances Eliza Hodgson in Manchester, England, moved to the United States, and settled in Knoxville, Tennesee in 1865.
 She married Dr. Swan Moses Burnett in 1873.
-Burnett went on to have a highly successful literary career, which included such novels as That Lass o’ Lowrie’s (1877), Little Lord Fauntleroy (1886), and The Secret Garden (1910).
+She went on to have a highly successful literary career, which included such novels as That Lass o’ Lowrie’s (1877), Little Lord Fauntleroy (1886), A Little Princess (1905) and Secret Garden (1910).

-Two years after her death in 1924, friends and admirers of Burnett formed a memorial committee to honor her, not with a portrait sculpture, but with an intimate garden setting and work of art.
-It wasn’t until a decade later that the memorial finally found a home amidst the horticultural splendor of Conservatory Garden.
+Two years after her death in 1924, friends and admirers of Burnett formed a memorial committee to honor her not with a portrait sculpture, but an intimate garden setting and work of art.
+It wasn’t until a decade later, that the memorial found a home in the horticultural wonder in Central Park, known as Conservatory Garden.
+This area of the park, between 103rd Street and 106th Streets, along the eastern perimeter of Fifth Avenue, was from 1899 to 1934 the site of lavish greenhouses—and a popular tourist attraction—known as the Conservatory.

-From 1899 to 1934, this area along the eastern perimeter of the park, between 103rd Street and 106th Streets, was the site of the lavish greenhouses known as the Conservatory.
-The Conservatory was demolished in 1934 when newly appointed Parks Commissioner Robert Moses (1888–1981) decreed it too costly to run.
-It was replaced by a landscape plan of formal gardens, lawns, alleys of trees, and an arbor, developed by chief landscape architect Gilmore Clarke (1892–1982) and Betty Sprout (1906–1962), who were later married.
+When the Conservatory was demolished in the first year of the administration of Parks Commissioner Robert Moses (1888-1981), a landscape plan of formal gardens, lawns, allees of trees, and an arbor, was developed by chief landscape architect Gilmore Clarke (1892-1982) and Betty Sprout (1906-1962; later married to Clarke).
 Though Conservatory Garden was not officially opened until September 18, 1937, the Burnett Fountain was completed in 1936, and dedicated in the spring of 1937.

-Sculptor Bessie Potter Vonnoh, born in Saint Louis, Missouri, on August 17, 1872, was an accomplished and prolific artist.
-At age 19 she left to study art with Loredo Taft at the Art Institute of Chicago, and helped make sculptures for the façade of the Horticultural Building at the World’s Columbian Exposition at Chicago in 1893.
+Sculptor Bessie Potter Vonnoh was an accomplished and prolific artist.
+Born in Saint Louis, Missouri, on August 17, 1872.
+At age 19 she left to study art with Loredo Taft at the Art Institute of Chicago, and helped made sculptures for the façade of the Horticultural Building at the World’s Columbian Exposition of 1893.
 There she saw statuettes by Paul Troubetzkoy, which inspired her to develop a style of intimate, impressionistic genre subjects, such as her Girl Reading, The Dance, and A Young Mother.
 Rather than mimic a stiff classicism, she strove to capture, in her words, “the joy and swing of everyday life.”

 Burnett Memorial Fountain Details